Pragmatismo/screenglitchvid/README.md

 #### Creative uses
 Use renders as overlays in sci-fi music videos, projection mapping, VJ sets, or motion-graphics HUD inserts.
 Combine with AI-generated elements for even richer compositions.

+### Video — Timed Action Mixer
+*Path:* `tools/video/timed_action_mixer/timed_action_mixer.py`

+Timed Action Mixer ties together the timing documents produced by the analysis tools with lightweight animation modes.
+Pick an audio file, load a timing JSON, then associate any track with one of the currently-supported modes:

+- **Fireworks** — launches a rocket a few frames ahead of the event so it reaches the beat in sync, then explodes into fading rings.
+When the timing marker contains `value` or `duration`, the effect automatically reuses them for intensity and fade time respectively.
+- **Sprite pop** — lets you pick an image plus scale/zoom/hold settings.
+Sprites pop into existence slightly before the event, hover for the configured hang time, then tumble down the screen under gravity.

+You can add multiple associations (even reusing the same track in different modes), control their order, and render a full video with audio via `imageio`/FFmpeg.
+The tool keeps a temporary MP4 for quick previews (Play button) and includes a Save workflow that copies the clip into the active project’s `assets/` folder.

 ---